Kaitaki, meaning "challenger", has a capacity of 1350 passengers and is the largest ferry operating in New Zealand.

 Queen Charlotte Lounge

-The QC Lounge is a private seating area situated on the starboard side next to Hector's café.
+The QC Lounge is a private seating area situated on the port side next to Hector's café.
 Tickets to the QC lounge are available from the on-board shop only and cost $20.
 Included in the ticket is a $15 food voucher that can be used in any of Kaitaki's restaurants, cafes or bars.

 Hector's scenic lounge